 Thomas Fagan, Ph.D.

-Welcome to the School Psychology.
-There are two programs in school psychology.
-The
+Welcome to the School Psychology Program website.
+There are two programs in school

-Master of Arts/Educational Specialist degrees program is designed for persons seeking non-doctoral preparation for practice
+psychology.
+The Master of Arts/Educational Specialist degree program is designed for

 The Master of Science/Doctor of Philosophy degree program is designed to prepare students for various school psychology roles